ra3xdh/qucs_s-help/source/overview/interface-overview.md

 2. **User Libraries**: These libraries are configurable by the user, and persist across all projects on a given PC.
 3. **Project Libraries**: These libraries only exist within the active Qucs-S project.

+For more information, see the section on [Managing Libraries in QUCS-S](/libraries/index).

 ## Selecting a Simulation Backend

 To select a simulation backend, use the drop-down menu at the top right of the Qucs-S window.
 Be advised that: